 In the collective decision-making problem a group of animals must make a choice among a finite number of alternatives, e.g., a set of possible resource-rich locations or a set of candidate nest sites.
 A unanimous decision will typically be advantageous since individuals that get separated from the group will lose the benefits of group living.
 Sometimes there will be a best alternative, but a lesser alternative may often be better than a deadlock or a poor compromise.
-This collective decision-making problem translates to engineered multi-agent systems that must choose as a group among uncertain alternatives in tasks such as search, monitoring, and allocation.
+This collective decision-making problem translates to engineered multi-agent systems that must choose as a group among uncertain alternatives in tasks such as search and allocation.

 In this section three different models and mechanisms for collective decision-making are presented with an emphasis on understanding behavior through bifurcation.
 The first model with agent-based dynamics similar to Section 3 is used to explore the role of neighborhood size and informed versus uninformed populations on decision-making between two alternative desirable directions.
-The second and third models both assume very large populations and formulate the dynamics of the distribution of the population over the set of choices.
-The second model is used to examine the role of recruitment (of uninformed agents by informed agents) in making the best collective decision and the role of cross-inhibition (between informed agents with different opinions) in breaking deadlock.
+The second and third models both assume very large populations and formulate the dynamics of the distribution of the population among alternative choices.
+The second model is used to examine the role of recruitment in making the best collective decision and the role of cross-inhibition in breaking deadlock.
 The third model is an evolutionary model that includes replication and mutation and allows for the possibility of limit cycle behavior.
-This model resembles decision-making models in which replication represents imitation by agents of the opinions of others and mutation represents error in imitation; it is used to explore the role of network topology and mutation (error) rate on stability and existence of equilibria and limit cycles.
+This model, which resembles models of imitation and error, is used to explore the role of network topology and mutation (error) rate on stability and existence of equilibria and limit cycles.